 There are three different types of hot runner systems:

-Hot tip: This system uses a hot tip at the end of the front of the nozzle, and a cooling mechanism to precisely control and adjust the temperature at the gate (the point where the plastic enters the mold).
+- Hot Tip Hot Runner System: This system uses a hot tip at the end of the front of the nozzle, and a cooling mechanism to precisely control and adjust the temperature at the gate (the point where the plastic enters the mold).
 It’s ideal for small to medium-sized parts with gate diameters around 0.5–2.0mm and can be used with many different plastic materials.

-Valve gate: This uses a needle with movement—from either mechanical, pneumatic, or hydraulic pressure—to control the nozzle’s opening and closing so that you can precisely control the flow of plastic.
+- Valve Gate Systems: This uses a needle with movement—from either mechanical, pneumatic, or hydraulic pressure—to control the nozzle’s opening and closing so that you can precisely control the flow of plastic.
 The result is a smooth cavity, so there are no defects or weld marks.
 This type is used for larger parts that need loads of gates that can be controlled one at a time.

 Hot running injection molding systems are used in many industries, just some of which you’ll find in the table below, along with what it’s used to make.